khammingfatt/Project-3-Quantifying-TV-Laughter/README.md

 ## Problem Statement
 Netflix aims to optimize their limited budget by retaining the most popular and engaging sitcom for their platform.
 To make an informed decision, they require an efficient machine learning solution that can accurately classify and analyze user comments from various platforms, paricularly two famous sitcom "Big Bang Theory" and "Brooklyn Nine Nine."
 The goal is to develop an infrastructure that can effectively identify which show the viewers' comments are referring to and analyze the sentiments expressed towards each show.
 This solution will enable the streaming company to gain valuable insights into viewers' preferences, aiding them in determining the sitcom to retain, maximizing viewer satisfaction and engagement within the budgetary constraints.

-	(1) Identify which sitcom to retain due to the limited budget
+	(1) Identify what show elements in the sitcom are popular among the viewers

 	(2) To build an infrastructure that can help to classify and analyse user's comments about the show from various platforms